avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

     vsn::meanSdPlot     Plot row standard deviations versus row

-Among the functions that were found, is the function sd() in the "stats" library (an R library that comes with the standard R installation), which is used for calculating the standard deviation.
+Among the functions that were found, is the function sd() in the "stats" package (an R package that comes with the standard R installation), which is used for calculating the standard deviation.

 In the example above, the help.search() function found a relevant